LucasBerbesson/binary-clock/README.md

 - `binary_clock.ino` is the original version of the code.

-- `binary_clock_night_off.ino` is a custom version that will only display the hour column during the night (to lower luminosity)
+- `binary_clock_night_dimmed.ino` is a custom version that will only display the hour column during the night (to lower luminosity)

+- `binary_clock_night_off.ino` is a custom version that will shut down the clock between midnight and 8 am

 - `binary_clock_am_pm.ino` is an AM/PM version of the clock